SAP-samples/cloud-sf-extension-cap-sample/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/cloud-sf-extension-cap-sample)](https://api.reuse.software/info/github.com/SAP-samples/cloud-sf-extension-cap-sample)

 ## Description:
-`Run Smooth` is a reference application which showcases how to build an event driven extensions for SAP SuccessFactors using the capabilities provided by [SAP Cloud Platform Extension Factory](https://help.sap.com/viewer/7b98ddc13f8d4a3ba08a74042a0baa7f/Cloud/en-US).
+`Run Smooth` is a reference application which showcases how to build an event driven extensions for SAP SuccessFactors using the capabilities provided by [SAP Extension Suite](https://help.sap.com/viewer/7b98ddc13f8d4a3ba08a74042a0baa7f/Cloud/en-US).
 This solution is developed by extending the Employee Central module of SAP SuccessFactors to build an event driven application.

 This application showcases:
-1. Capabilities of SAP Cloud Platform Extension Factory
+1. Capabilities of SAP Extension Suite
-2. Building application on SAP Cloud Platform using SAP Cloud Application Programming Model(CAP)
+2. Building application on SAP Business Technology Platform using SAP Cloud Application Programming Model(CAP)
 3. Building and Event driven extension application using SAP CP Enterprise Messaging
 4. Consuming REST API's from SAP SuccessFactors using SAP CP Destination Service